-The wind turbine foundations will typically be reinforced concreate spread foundations.
-A spread foundation requires a shallow excavation, generally 10 to 12 feet deep.
-The actual foundation for each turbine will be specifically designed based on geotechnical analysis of a 50-foot (15 meter) core sample at each turbine location combined with structural loading requirements for the turbine.
-The pedestal diameter for an approximate 262 feet (80 meter) tower is approximately 18 feet (five meters) anchored by high strength bolts into a concrete foundation of approximately 60 feet in diameter.
-The excavated area for the turbine foundations will typically be approximately 75 feet by 75 feet (23 meters by 23 meters).
-During construction, a larger area, approximately 300-foot diameter (92 meters), will be used to lay down the rotors and maneuver cranes during turbine assembly.
+The wind turbine foundations will typically be reinforced concrete spread foundations.
+The actual foundation for each turbine will be specifically designed based on geotechnical analysis of a 50-foot core sample at each turbine location combined with structural loading requirements for the turbine.
+The pedestal diameter for an approximate 262 feet tower is approximately 18 feet.
+In some cases, an area around a turbine may be covered in four inches of gravel, river rock, or crushed stone.
+The excavated area for the turbine foundations will typically be approximately 75 feet by 75 feet, approximately 0.1 acre.
+During construction, a larger area, approximately 300-foot diameter, will be used to lay down the rotors and maneuver cranes during turbine assembly.